 A view of Morris’s study, shortly after his death, by Edmund H. New.
-(Mark Samuels Lasner Collection, on loan to the University of Delaware Library.)
+(Mark Samuels Lasner Collection, University of Delaware Library.)

 William Morris (1834–1896) was a voracious reader from an early age, but it was only in his later years that he became a determined book-collector, and all the evidence suggests that he then began to acquire books and manuscripts on a large scale primarily because of his interest in the history of book illustration and typography.
 Hence when he founded the Kelmscott Press in 1891, his fascination with printing led him on to increasingly ambitious purchases for his library, especially of medieval books and manuscripts.
 Nevertheless, he also owned a very substantial collection of nineteenth-century books—probably more than a thousand—and this point is worth emphasizing, because most published remarks on Morris’s library, including those of Morris himself and Sydney Cockerell, give the misleading impression that his bookshelves held little else but incunables.